-New brain research reveals that through effort and hard work, you can improve your intelligence.
+Recent research reveals that through effort and hard work, and with a positive math mindset, you can improve your math abilities.
 It’s common in our culture to believe that you are either born with the ability to do math, or you’re not.
-We hear people say all the time “I’m not good at math” or “I can’t learn math.”
+We hear people say all the time, “I’m not good at math” or “I can’t learn math.”
 But research shows definitively that this isn’t true.
 Aside from specific disabilities, no one is born with more of a “math brain” than someone else.
 Differences in mathematics learning can be attributed to the experiences that you have had in life that have helped build the brain connections that allow you to think about complex math problems.
-As teachers of young children, this is what we want to focus on: giving kids substantive and positive math experiences so that when they get to kindergarten they have lots of brain connections that they are ready to build upon.

 “You can grow your intelligence: New research shows the brain can be developed like a muscle” (2014).
 Mindset Works. http://www.mindsetworks.com/websitemedia/youcangrowyourintelligence.pdf